3 Tools Healthcare Brands Can Use to Improve DEI

 As we walk through the hallways of our hospitals or clinics, we can experience the rich diversity of the individuals we treat and employ.
 Yet all too often, on the brand level, these values are missing from creative and digital tactics.

-Three areas of a healthcare brand that can be used to improve the visibility of diversity, inclusion and equity are creative assets, website accessibility and provider profile content.
+Three areas of a healthcare brand that can be used to improve the visibility of your health system's diversity, inclusion, and equity efforts are

 It’s very easy to get into the rut of relying on imagery to satisfy a diversity checklist.
-Next time consider your hospital’s catchment and target audience to find (or create) imagery that represents those populations.
+For your next ad or campaign, look at your community demographics and consider your hospital’s catchment and target audience to find (or create) imagery that accurately represents those populations.

-However, truly diverse assets take a deep, thoughtful consideration of the individual experience that expands beyond imagery alone.
-Language may be the second most important representation of diversity.
-According to the U.S. Census Bureau, at least 350 languages are spoken in the U.S and providing resources beyond those required by federal and state law will show your organization’s embrace of the multi-lingual experience.
+They say a picture is worth 1,000 words, but successful healthcare marketers never underestimate the value of language.
+Truly diverse creative assets take deep, thoughtful consideration of the individual experience that expands beyond imagery alone.
+According to the U.S. Census Bureau, at least 350 languages are spoken in the U.S., and providing resources beyond those required by federal and state law will show your organization’s embrace of the multi-lingual experience.

 Consider what languages your own community speaks.
 You may want to consider producing assets or resources in another language.
 Or producing critical social media content in different languages is a great first step.
 Next time your organization is producing an important announcement, like a COVID-19 update, challenge yourself to produce a version in Spanish or a Chinese dialect, like Cantonese or Mandarin.
 Spanish is the second most widely spoken language in the U.S. and Chinese is third.
 Facebook also allows publishers to target users based on their language preferences so that the message is sent to the appropriate users.